mnottoli/ddX-GSoC/README.md

 ### The multiscale solution

-One of the strategy to deal with this kind of systems is to use **focused models**, in which the interesting region is described in great accuracy and the rest of the environment is treated with cheaper models. [^1]
+One of the strategies to deal with this kind of systems is to use **focused models**, in which the interesting region is described in great accuracy and the rest of the environment is treated with cheaper models. [^1]